ipbc-dev/bittube-wallet-gui/README.md

 ## Translations

 Do you speak a second language and would like to help translate the Monero GUI?
-Check out Weblate, our localization platform, at [translate.getmonero.org](https://translate.getmonero.org/).
+Check out Weblate, our localization platform, at [translate.getbittube.org](https://translate.getbittube.org/).
 Choose the language and suggest a translation for a string or review an existing one.
-The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md) for Weblate.
+The Localization Workgroup made [a guide with step-by-step instructions](https://github.com/bittube-ecosystem/bittube-translations/blob/master/weblate.md) for Weblate.

-If you need help/support or any info you can contact the localization workgroup on the IRC channel #monero-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getmonero[dot]org.
-For more info about the Localization workgroup: [github.com/monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations)
+If you need help/support or any info you can contact the localization workgroup on the IRC channel #bittube-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getbittube[dot]org.
+For more info about the Localization workgroup: [github.com/bittube-ecosystem/bittube-translations](https://github.com/bittube-ecosystem/bittube-translations)

 ## Installing the Monero GUI from a package

 Packages are available for

-* Arch Linux: pacman -S monero-gui
+* Arch Linux: pacman -S bittube-gui
-* Void Linux: xbps-install -S monero-core
+* Void Linux: xbps-install -S bittube-core
-* GuixSD: guix package -i monero-core
+* GuixSD: guix package -i bittube-core

 Packaging for your favorite distribution would be a welcome contribution!